Saravanannus/sara-capstone-hcp/README.md

 #### 1. GitHub Actions Workflow:

+- Developers push code changes to the repository on dev branches.

-Developers push code changes to the repository on dev, stage, or prod branches.
+- After approval Production team to push code changes to the repository on prod branches.

 #### 2. Docker Image Build and Push: